Google Code Search: Regular expression engine

 The site allowed the use of regular expressions in queries, which at that time was not offered by any other search engine for code.
 This makes it resemble grep, but over the world's public code.
 The methodology employed, sometimes called trigram search, combines a trigram index with a custom-built, denial-of-service resistant regular expression engine.

 In March 2010, the code of RE2, the regular expression engine used in Google Code Search, was made open source.

 Google Code Search supported POSIX extended regular expression syntax, excluding back-references, collating elements, and collation classes.

 Languages not officially supported could be searched for using the file: operator to match the common file extensions for the language.

 Discontinuation

 In October 2011, Google announced that Code Search was to be shut down along with the Code Search API.
 The service remained online until March 2013, and it now returns a 404.

-In January 2012, Russ Cox published an overview of history and the technical aspects of the tool, and open-sourced a basic implementation of a similar functionality as a set of standalone programs that can run fast indexed regular expression searches over local code.
+In January 2012, Google developer Russ Cox published an overview of history and the technical aspects of the tool, and open-sourced a basic implementation of a similar functionality as a set of standalone programs that can run fast indexed regular expression searches over local code.